shreyasY2k/KeycloakMultiMFA/README.md

 ### Configuring the Docker Environment

-1. Create a `.env` file in the same directory as your `docker-compose.yml` file
-2. Add your Telegram bot token to the `.env` file:

 ```
-TELEGRAM_BOT_TOKEN=123456789:ABCDefGhIJKlmnOPQRstUVwxyz
+export TELEGRAM_BOT_TOKEN=123456789:ABCDefGhIJKlmnOPQRstUVwxyz
 ```

 ### Updating the Bot Username in Keycloak

 The bot username is configured in the `messages_en.properties` file.
-The default setting is `@mfa_otp_bot`, but you should update this to match your actual bot username:
+The default setting is `@KeycloakMultiMFA`, but you should update this to match your actual bot username:

 1. Open `src/main/resources/theme/base/login/messages/messages_en.properties`
 2. Find the line with `telegrambotusername=` and update it with your bot's username